kjaneczko/TODO_API_Laravel_Hexagonal_DDD/README.md

   - Acts as a separate aggregate root

 `Task` and `TaskList` are modeled as **separate aggregates**.
-Cross-aggregate rules (e.g. assigning a task to a list, creating a task in a list) are handled in the **application layer**, not inside entities.
+Cross-aggregate rules (e.g. assigning a task to a list, creating a task in a list) are handled in the **architecture layer**, not inside entities.

 ---